Ryan Collinson

 Australia

-Ryan is a third-year PhD student under the Translational Cancer Pathology Laboratory at the University of Western Australia.
-Ryan is studying the dysregulation of megakaryopoiesis and how it is implicated in the progression to myelofibrosis in myeloproliferative disorders.
+Ryan is an Early-Career Researcher under the Translational Cancer Pathology Laboratory (TCPL) at the University of Western Australia.
+Ryan's focus is on the dysregulation of megakaryopoiesis and how it is implicated in the progression to myelofibrosis in myeloproliferative disorders.

-Ryan's PhD project will focus on blood cancers known as Myeloproliferative Neoplasms (MPN), which is comprised of an indolent chronic phase and a more aggressive phase, when the bone marrow begins to scar.
-Ryan will be using cutting-edge genetic technologies to investigate how DNA changes affect the biology and function of megakaryocytes and cause the cancer to behave so aggressively.
-The DNA changes will be able to be used in clinical practice to detect patients whose disease is advancing, and it will lead to the identification of markers that can be targeted with new drugs.
+Ryan's PhD project focused on blood cancers known as Myeloproliferative Neoplasms (MPN), which is comprised of an indolent chronic phase and a more aggressive phase, when the bone marrow begins to scar.
+Ryan utilised cutting-edge genetic technologies in investigating how DNA changes affect the biology and function of megakaryocytes and cause the cancer to behave so aggressively.
+DNA changes discovered in Ryan's research is being worked into clinical practice to detect patients whose disease is advancing, leading to the identification of markers that can be targeted with new drugs.

 PATH3309 - Cancer Pathology (2021- )